BawdyAnarchist/quBSD/Future_Development.md

 Change /rw to /overlay.
 Get rid of the qubesisms.
 Not just do be different, but coz they genuinely didnt use the most ideal terminology

 qubsd.conf -> this needs to look more like jail.conf.d/*, where each jail has its own config

-Split quBSD.sh into multiple parts.
-Is getting too long

 VM PLAN: only remaining aspect is Linux and qb-create
  - Linux/ubuntu